• Skip to primary navigation

 Sheet pan gnocchi ingredients: tomatoes, red bell peppers, dijon mustard, asparagus, zucchini, red onion, balsamic vinegar, mushrooms, with gnocchi in the middle in bowls

-• Shelf-stable gnocchi (I used whole wheat): most gnocchi is both vegan and oil-free.
+• Shelf-Stable Gnocchi (I used whole wheat): Most gnocchi is vegan and oil-free.
 You can find shelf-stable gnocchi (meaning it is on a shelf) in the pasta section of the grocery store.
 Always check the label for the ingredients.
-There are also frozen versions of gnocchi as well as refrigerated gnocchi, but be careful, because oftentimes, those include eggs; that is why they are frozen or refrigerated.
+There are also frozen versions of gnocchi and refrigerated gnocchi, but be careful because often, those include eggs, so they are frozen or refrigerated.

 • Zucchini: I love zucchini this time of year.
 Not only is it inexpensive, but it's fresh in season.

-• Rell bell pepper: The sweetness of red bell peppers also pairs well with the red onions and balsamic vinegar.
+• Rell Bell Pepper: The sweetness of red bell peppers also pairs well with red onions and balsamic vinegar.

 • Baby Bella Mushrooms: I love baby portobello mushrooms because they are sturdy and hold up well when roasted.
 They are the "meat" of the dish.